TylerJang27/CellSimulation_cs308/README.md

  * **Segregation2.xml**: a basic Segregation simulation with some values specified
  * **Segregation3.xml**: a basic Segregation simulation with random values
- * **Segregation4.xml**: a basic Segregation simulation with parametrized random values In creating the XML configuration files, it is also important to know what not to include.
+ * **Segregation4.xml**: a basic Segregation simulation with parametrized random values

+ In creating the XML configuration files, it is also important to know what not to include.
 The following XML files exhibit problems that may arise:
  * **BadFire.xml**: The grid_type attribute is outside the normal bounds of 0-3.
 It defaults to 3.
 The rate is also much larger than the allowed 1-10, so it defaults to 5.
 Lastly, an extraneous field called "dummy" is included, but ignored in the configuration process.
  * **BadGameOfLife.xml**: The grid is incomplete and also includes extraneous values.
 These are ignored, and any missing cells default to a value of 0.
  * **BadPredatorPrey.xml**: The title attribute contains a misspelling, but is understood to be PredatorPrey.
 Additional extraneous fields are also ignored.
  * **TerriblePercolation.xml**: The file contains irredeemable errors with double values across several attributes.
 This prompts the user to fix the error or choose a new configuration file.

+ Additional required resource files (in the Resources Root) include:
+ * **English.properties**: A properties specifying language-dependent Strings for all XML-related and displayable contexts.
+ * **ImageBundle**: A Java class containing a bundle of image files for use in the project.
+Only images specified here may be accessed from Styling.xml.
+ * **Styling.xml**: An XML file containing style configuration for each simulation type, including outlines, sizing, and what the cells should be filled with (images or colors).

 Features implemented: